fishcus/KAP-manual/en/model/computed_column/overview.en.md

 ### Advanced Functions

-Computed column is pushed down to data source to be calculated.
-Hive is the default data source for KAP, thus the syntax for computed need to follow hive's.
+Computed column is pushed down to data source which will be calculated.
+Hive is the default data source for Kyligence Enterprise, as a result, the syntax for computed column need to follow hive's.

 Expressions can support rich advanced functions (specified at the end of this article), but please do not define the expression that contains the aggregate functions (as cube measures).
 For example that expression of a computed column cannot directly support count (distinct), such as `select count (distinct seller_ID) from kylin_sales`